“Drama is life with the dull bits cut out.”

 There is an regular Edinburgh Fringe Festival production open to all girls in SFC1, when the cast spend a week in Cheltenham rehearsing with a professional director before performing to the public in Scotland.

 Girls develop their use of voice and movement in short performances.
+In LC3 Drama becomes an optional subject and the course mirrors the GCSE syllabus, with a focus on devising and script based work.
 Shakespeare and modern drama are included in the range of scripts and themes.

 The GCSE syllabus is largely practical.
 It includes acting, improvisation, lighting, sound, set and costume design.